tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/networkwatcher/packet-capture/packet-capture-get.md

 ## Response

-The response includes an HTTP status code and a set of response headers.
+The response includes an HTTP status code, response header, and a response body containing the properties of the requested packet capture session.

 ### Success codes